 Employment as an election authority, as a member of an election authority, or by an election authority at a location other than such voter's polling place;

 Incarceration, provided all qualifications for voting are retained.

-Voters can request absentee ballots in person or by fax.
+Voters can request absentee ballots in person, by fax, mail or email.
 Relatives within the second degree (spouse, parents and children) may complete an absentee ballot application, in person, on behalf of the voter who wishes to vote absentee.